JuanLiOHRI/Abbreviated-Smell-Test-PD/README.md

 ## `Data preparation.DeNoPa.Rmd`

 Code for cut and prepare data for the study.
 For accessting raw data, please contact the corresponding authors.
-The cut data (and data dictionary) can be accessed via zenodo ([here](https://zenodo.org/records/10998698)) upon request.
+The cut data (and data dictionary) can be accessed via zenodo (link to be updated) upon request.

 ## `Abbreviated Smell Test DeNoPa.qmd`